odinuv/web/articles/programming/index.md

 A part of each high-level language is a *function library* (*library* or *standard library*).
 A library is a collection of generally usable functions and blocks which you can use in the source code of that language.
-The library provides even higher level functions than thos ethe language itself has.
+The library provides even higher level functions then those the language itself has.
 E.g. it could be functions for ciphering, sending data over network, [user interface](https://en.wikipedia.org/wiki/User_interface) controls, etc.
 The problem is that each programming language has its own library, and each library